sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 June 3rd DnD session.md

 -  Fukuar is looking down at us from the highest level above
 -  William climbs well
 -  Thrayrift climbs up on Athletics,
+- We figured out how to use the unmovable rod and placed it horizontal above the rope to reach the top level
 -